aComputerNetworks/aComputerNetworks.github.io/about.md

 ![alt text]({{ site.baseurl }}/assets/profile-placeholder.gif "Profile Picture"){:.profile}

-This a home page of Applied Computer Networks Course by .
+<h1>This a home page of Applied Computer Networks Course .<h1>

+**Overview:**
-**Overview:** This course provides an introduction to fundamental concepts in the design and implementation of computer networks, their protocols, and applications in in an **applied manner**!.
+This course provides an introduction to fundamental concepts in the design and implementation of computer networks, their protocols, and applications in in an **applied manner**!

-<h3>Topics to be covered include:</h3>
+<h5>Topics to be covered include:</h5>
 <ul>
   <li>Overview of network architectures</li>
   <li>Network programming intro</li>